A Bound on Chaos from Stability: Conclusion

 I would like to thank Keun-Young Kim, Viktor Jahnke, Cheng Peng, Frank Ferrari, Sudip Ghosh and especially Robert de Mello Koch for extensive discussion.
 I thank the Kavli Institute for Theoretical Physics for generous support during the initial stages of this work, within the workshop ``Chaos and Order: from strongly correlated systems to black holes 2018''.
 This research was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.
-I thank the Erwin Schrodinger International Institute (ESI) during the course of this work, within the program ``Higher Spins and Holography 2019''.
-I thank the Okinawa Institute of Science and Technology~(OIST), the Gwangju Institute of Science and Technology~(GIST) and the South China Normal University~(SCNU) for the hospitality and generous support.
+JY was supported by KIAS individual Grant PG070102 at Korea Institute for Advanced Study and the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2019R1F1A1045971).
+JY is supported by an appointment to the JRG Program at the APCTP through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government.
+This is also supported by the Korean Local Governments - Gyeongsangbuk-do Province and Pohang City.
+JY thank the Erwin Schrodinger International Institute (ESI) during the course of this work, within the program ``Higher Spins and Holography 2019''.
+JY thank the Okinawa Institute of Science and Technology~(OIST), the Gwangju Institute of Science and Technology~(GIST) and the South China Normal University~(SCNU) for the hospitality and generous support.